Alfresco/docs-alfresco/content-services/latest/admin/cluster.md

 4. Shut down all nodes in the cluster.

 5. You will need to generate a random UUID.
-You can use any tool of your choosing to do so, here is an example with JShell:
+Choose your preferred tool, below is an example with JShell:

     ```JShell
     jshell> UUID.randomUUID()